 In a molar pregnancy, at the time of conception, the fertilised cell becomes abnormal as a result of an imbalance in the number of chromosomes supplied from the mother and the father.
 The molar pregnancy cells that result can grow quickly, produce hCG (human chorionic gonadotrophin)and so give a positive pregnancy test but are unable to form a proper embryo.
 Most molar pregnancies are diagnosed relatively early on in pregnancy and treatment by evacuation is sufficient in most cases to be curative.
 Those who require further treatment after surgery usually need chemotherapy which is curative for nearly all patients and has much less side-effects than most people expect.

-There is further information on molar pregnancies, their diagnosis, treatment and the UK follow up service in the information pages for patients and clinicians.
-Further information can also be found in our leaflets on GTD and Life After GTD.
+There is more information on molar pregnancies, their diagnosis, treatment and the UK follow up service in the information pages for patients and clinicians.
+Further information can be found in our GTD and Life After GTD leaflets, a full list our patient leaflets can be found here.